Gastrectomy is a stomach surgery, during which professionals remove a piece of stomach or stomach entirely. There are few purposes

-If you suffer from stomach cancer or tumor, have health or life-threatening polyps and ulcers, or fight with morbid obesity, you may be eligible for gastrectomy.
-However, the decision regarding stomach removal will be taken by your specialist.
+If you experience stomach cancer or tumor, have health or life-threatening polyps and ulcers, or suffer from morbid obesity, you may be qualified for gastrectomy.
+In any case, your professional will be taking the decision regarding stomach removal.

-Preparation for gastrectomy has a few stages.
-Firstly, when the decision about partial or total gastrectomy is taken, you need to inform your doctor about all type of diseases and medical conditions that you suffer from, as well as all medicines you take on a regular basis.
-Your specialist will decide which of them can affect your stomach removal surgery.
-For around a week before your stomach surgery, it is important to put aside all blood-thinning medicines such as aspirin.
-Finally, for a day or so before gastrectomy, you need to fast and not take neither food nor even a sip of water.
+Preparation for gastrectomy has a couple of stages.
+Firstly, when the decision about partial or total gastrectomy is taken, your professional needs to be aware of every kind of diseases and medical conditions that you are suffering, just as all the drugs you take regularly.
+Then, the ones that can affect your stomach removal surgery will be identified.
+Also, put away all blood-thinning medications such as aspirins are crucial, about a week prior to your surgery.
+Lastly, a few days before gastrectomy, you need to fast and not take neither food nor even a sip of water.

-•Total gastrectomy – doctor removes all of the patient’s stomach during stomach surgery
+•Total gastrectomy – doctor erases whole of the sufferer’s stomach during stomach surgery

-•Partial gastrectomy – usually the lower part of one’s stomach is removed
+•Partial gastrectomy – generally stomach’s lower part is taken from the sufferer

-•Sleeve gastrectomy – only left side of patient’s stomach is removed in gastric surgery, it is performed usually as a weight loss treatment
+•Sleeve gastrectomy – left the side of the stomach is removed alone in gastric surgery, it is carried out generally as a weight loss procedure

 Up to the case

-The first day or two after your gastrectomy can be a quite unpleasant experience.
-A tube will be placed in your stomach through your nose in order to collect fluids produced by it.
-For the next few days after stomach removal, you will need to stay at the hospital in order to recover.
-Then, there comes a normal life with a completely new diet – doctor will introduce you into details but shortly food will need to be vitamin-rich while high-fibre foods are forbidden.
-This diet may accompany you for several months after your stomach surgery or even for longer than that.
+After a day or two from your gastrectomy can be a fairly distressing experience.
+A tube will be put in your stomach through your nose in to gather fluids created by it.
+For the following days after stomach surgery, you will have to remain at the hospital for your recovery period.
+Then, there comes a normal life with a completely new diet – the doctor will introduce you into details, but shortly, food will need to be vitamin-rich while high-fiber foods are forbidden.
+This eating routine may be needed for a few months after your stomach operation or even longer than that.

-Gastrectomy procedure is a complex surgery, during which you may be exposed to some risks.
-These include infections, internal bleeding, leaking of stomach acid and complications related to your digestive system.
-However, these are rather rare and in the hands of a good specialist, these shouldn’t happen during your gastrectomy.
+Operation of Gastrectomy is a complicated surgery, during which you may be exposed to some risks.
+Which includes infections, internal bleeding, leaking of stomach acid, and complications related to your digestive system.
+On the other hand, these complications are uncommon, and if you accompanied by a good professional, you won't be experienced during your gastrectomy.

-One of the most important side effects of partial or total gastrectomy is so called dumping syndrome.
-Many patients who underwent stomach removal operation are suffering from it.
-If you eat too much or you choose inappropriate food, your gastric system may react with nausea, vomiting, and diarrhea.
-However, using a tailored diet after your gastrectomy should limit the occurrence of dumping syndrome.
+Dumping syndrome is one of the most crucial side effects of partial or total gastrectomy.
+Many patients who treated for stomach removal operation are also experiencing it.
+Eating too much or choosing foods that are unsuitable will make your gastric system reacted with nausea, vomiting, and diarrhea.
+Nevertheless, if you use a personalized diet after your surgery, the dumping syndrome will be restrained.

-Success rates of gastrectomy procedure depend on the exact type of stomach removal applied.
-As for partial or sleeve gastrectomy, the success rate is estimated to be around 99%, with 75% success rate as for weight loss effects.
+Gastrectomy operation’s success relies on the type of stomach removal carried out.
+As for partial or sleeve gastrectomy, the rate of success is estimated to be approximately 99%, with a 75% rate of success as for weight loss outcome.
 As for total gastrectomy, the 5-year survival rate is thought to be around 70%.

-The main difference after gastrectomy is diet.
-Adapting to it may take some time.
-Apart from it, stomach removal should have a positive influence on patient's well-being, regarding both health and (in the case of patients suffering previously from morbid obesity) weight loss.
+The essential difference after gastrectomy is eating habit.
+Adjusting to it might take some time.
+Aside from it, stomach removal should affect a patient's well-being, regarding both health and (in the case of patients suffering previously from morbid obesity) weight loss positively.